Airline booking flight - Website application prototype design

 "Looking at airfares was the top reason participants reported for visiting an airline website on a desktop or laptop computer (61%), followed by purchasing an airline ticket (48%), and checking in to a flight (24%)."

 CASE STUDY BY JEFF SAURO, FEBRUARY 12, 2019

 People book flights because they want to reach a destination, and airline companies exist because they need to accommodate the consumer’s need, which is again booking flights.

-A wireframe is a visual representation of a user interface, stripped of any visual design or branding elements.
-I used wireframes to define content and heirachy of items on a screen, which will help UI professionals and developers work on the next step.
+I made a visual representation of the user interface to define content and heirachy of items on a screen, which will help UI professionals and developers work on the next steps.